christianalfoni/impact/docs/learn/promises.md

 }
 ```

 Signal promises can be used for data queries, mutations or producing any other asynchronous value.
 They can also be combined with `derived` and `effect`.
+Signal promises are also the underlying mechanism for the [query](../query.md) and [mutation](../mutation.md) primitive of **Impact**.
 You can learn more about [queries and mutations](../deep-dive/queries-and-mutations.md) in the advanced section.

 ::: tip